joakimsigvald/XspecT/README.md

 #### 2.1.2 Preparing the Pipeline
 The preparation steps are recorded and later applied in the following order:

-1. Default, constraints and test data are applied *in reverse order of declaration*
+1. Default, constraints, and test data are applied *in reverse order of declaration*
 1. Mocked behaviour *in the order of declaration*

 #### 2.1.3 Creating the Subject Under Test
-After preparation, the pipeline will use the auto-mocker to create a new instance of your subject under test (unless you provided a value of that type explicitly).
+After preparation, the pipeline will use AutoMock to create a new instance of your subject under test (unless you provided a value of that type explicitly).
 If you haven't mocked a certain interface or method that the subject uses, a default mock will be auto-generated.

 ### 2.2 Execution

 Execution is triggered by the first assertion (technically when `Result` is referenced or `Then()` is called).
 The pipeline then executes and captures the outcome of the execution.